 In excess, too much salt can lead to water retention, hypertension, edema, itching and inflammation.
-In the mind, excess salt promotes feelings of attachment, greed, anger and irritability.
+Too much salt promotes feelings of attachment, greed, anger and irritability in the mind.

-Pungent taste helps with decongestion, increases circulation, and stimulates digestion and elimination.
+Pungent taste increases circulation, helps with decongestion and stimulates digestion and elimination.

 In the mind pungent taste promotes energy, vitality and enthusiasm.

-In excess, pungent taste can lead to diarrhea, hearburn, gastritis, ulcers and inflammatory skin conditions.
-When eaten in excess it can increase feelings of jealousy, anger and aggressiveness in the mind.
+Excess, pungent taste can lead to diarrhea, hearburn, gastritis, ulcers and inflammatory skin conditions.
+If you eat too much hot, spicy food it can increase feelings of jealousy, anger and aggressiveness in the mind.

 Foods that contain pungent taste are hot chili peppers, black pepper, onions, garlic and ginger.